The U.S. Marine Corps (USMC) is a very demanding branch of the military that requires efficiency both on land and in the sea.

 The Initial Strength Test (IST) is completed upon arrival at boot camp.

-It is technically different from the PFT since the testing consists of pull-ups, crunches, and 1.5 mile timed run.
+It is technically different from the PFT since the minimum standards are not the same.

 As you probably noticed the distance of the run is doubled once you progress to PFT standards.